 • Quarter: General Biology I, II, and II with labs for 12 total quarter credits.

 • Biology is the study of life and living organisms; acceptable courses (must include laboratories (2)): General Biology, Life Sciences, Ecology, Botany, Zoology, Genetics, Molecular Biology, Cell Biology, and Evolution.
-(Anatomy, Physiology, Microbiology, and Biochemistry specific courses will not be accepted for these prerequisites).
+(Physiology, Microbiology, and Biochemistry specific courses will not be accepted for these prerequisites).

 • Semester: General Chemistry I and II with labs for 8 total semester credits.